ISSUIUC/ISS-PCB/CONTRIBUTING.md

 - ### **Project_Dev**

   - Projects that are being actively developed
-  - Used to review work from Ticket Branches via pull requests
+  - Used to review work from branches via pull requests
   - Do not directly push to this branch!
 (Pull requests only!)
   - Example: `TARS-MK4-dev`

-- ### **Ticket**

-  - Specific tasks for Project_Dev branches sourced from our Trello
-  - This is where the majority of the development happens
-  - Example: `AV-999/Route-FCB-Sensors`

-## **Ticket Branch Rules**
+## **Branch Rules**

-There are nine rules you must follow when working in ticket branches to avoid merge conflicts and loss of work.
+There are six rules you must follow when working in branches to avoid merge conflicts and loss of work.

 1. ### **Pull Often**